ChemCryst/crystals/newdocs/interface/menus.rst

 =========
 This largely obsolete feature runs a simulation of a refinement cycle to estimate the speed of the computer.
 In 1988 the benchmark took 1899 seconds (32 minutes!).
 In 2019 it is taking less than one second.
+We can now do in one day what would have taken three days in 2005, and almost five years in 1990